Serge Dassault: Political career

 Dassault was a member of the Union for a Popular Movement political party, as was his son Olivier, who was a deputy in the National Assembly.
 He was a former mayor of the city of Corbeil-Essonnes, a southern suburb of Paris.

 In 2004, he became a senator, and in that position, he was an outspoken advocate of conservative positions on economic and employment issues, claiming that France's taxes and workforce regulations ruin its entrepreneurs.
 In 2005, he inaugurated the €2 million Islamic cultural centre (comprising a mosque) in his city of Corbeil-Essonnes.
-In November 2012, responding to the Ayrault government's plan to legalise same-sex marriage, he controversially said, during an interview for France Culture, that authorising it would cause "no more renewal of the population. [...]
+In November 2012, responding to the Ayrault government's plan to legalise same-sex marriage in France, he controversially said, during an interview for France Culture, that authorising it would cause "no more renewal of the population. [...]
 We'll have a country of homosexuals.
 And so in ten years there'll be nobody left.
-It's stupid".
+It's stupid."